 (ISPJ3000 / 4 credits / 120 class hours)

 The Independent Study Project in Journalism is conducted in an approved location in South Africa appropriate to the story being covered.
 Students execute a full-length feature (in the media format in which they have the most experience), which will be considered for publication or broadcast in the US and South Africa.
-Students have the rare opportunity to work in partnership with early-career journalists at The Times Media Group in Cape Town and Johannesburg and alongside journalists affiliated with Round Earth Media.
+Students have the rare opportunity to work in partnership with early-career journalists at The Times Media Group in Cape Town and Johannesburg.
 In this way, professional journalists provide students with hands-on advice and mentoring at every stage of story development.

 Research Methods and Ethics – syllabus